brownsys/K9db/experiments/explain/writeup.md

   [Warning] This table is sharded, but all sharding paths are nullable.
 This will lead to records being stored in a global table if those columns are NULL and could be a source of non-compliance.

 shuup_contact: unsharded
+  [Warning] The column "email" sounds like it may belong to a data subject, but the table is not sharded.
+You may want to review your annotations.

 auth_user: is PII
 ```